pommicket/bootstrap/README.md

 ## instruction set

 x86-64 has a *gigantic* instruction set.
 The manual for it is over 2,000 pages long!
-So it makes sense to select only a small subset of it to use.
+To make things simpler, we will only use a small subset.

 Here are all the instructions we'll be using.
 If you're not familiar with x86-64 assembly, you might want to look over these (but you don't need to understand everything).